seandstewart/bardly/pending/romances/pericles/11-player.md

 From first to last resolve you. ...

 **PERICLES**
-...Reverend sir,
+...
+Reverend sir,
 The gods can have no mortal officer
 More like a god than you.
 Will you deliver
 How this dead queen re-lives? ...

 **CERIMON**
-...I will, my lord.
+...
+I will, my lord.
 Beseech you, first go with me to my house,
 Where shall be shown you all was found with her;
 How she came placed here in the temple;